Jale Vakaloloma

-Jale Vakaloloma (born 10 August 1996) is a Fijian rugby union player who was last signed for the Glasgow Warriors in the Pro14 competition.
+Jale Railala Vakaloloma (born 10 August 1996) is a Fijian rugby union player who plays for the San Diego Legion in Major League Rugby (MLR).
+He previously was signed to the Glasgow Warriors in the Pro14 competition.
 His position of choice is Blindside flanker.

 Rugby Union career

 Amateur career

 Vakaloloma played for Easts in Australia.

 Professional career

 He also represented Brisbane City in the 2018 National Rugby Championship.

 He signed for Glasgow Warriors on 18 July 2019.

 He played for two sides in Scotland's professional Super 6 league in 2020 on his return from shoulder injury:- Boroughmuir Bears and Stirling County.

 On 1 October 2020 it was announced that he had been released by Glasgow Warriors.

 International career

 He was called up and played 3 matches from the bench for Fiji 'A' in 2018 and is thus tied to Fiji.

 He has been called up to the Fiji world cup training squad for 2019.